Monitoring Freshwater Improvement Actions

 Participation & engagement Te hunga i whai wāhi mai

-• Input into the development of this research was provided via the Implementing Te Mana o Te Wai project, which held wānanga with mātauranga Māori experts from around the country to discuss their relationship with wai, and how this needs to be reflected in the implementation of Te Mana o te Wai.
+• The Implementing Te Mana o Te Wai project held wānanga with mātauranga Māori experts from around the country to discuss their relationship with wai, and how this needs to be reflected in the implementation of Te Mana o te Wai.

 Research team Te hunga i whai wāhi mai